-Taking a sniff of the liquid I get some hints of vanilla, a little bit honey, and a significant level of peat — one of the traditional flavors that you’d see in a scotch versus an American or Irish whiskey.
+Taking a sniff of the liquid I get some hints of vanilla, a little bit honey, and some flower blossoms — one of the traditional flavors that you’d see in a scotch versus an American or Irish whiskey.

 The spirit is bottled at 40% ABV which is below that of a typical American bourbon and gives the liquid a lighter weight in the mouth.
 More of a liquid than a syrup and easier to sip.

-For me the only thing I really get in terms of flavor is the peat, maybe a bit of vanilla with a touch of sweetness and honey as well.
-Others talk about grassy notes and red licorice, which I can understand, but those aren’t flavors that immediately spring to mind.
+For me the only thing I really get in terms of flavor is the floral component coming through loud and clear, maybe a bit of vanilla with a touch of sweetness and honey as well.
+Others talk about red licorice as a major flavor, which I can understand, but that isn’t a flavor that immediately spring to mind.

 Overall the experience is a pleasant one here.
 The finish is smooth without any bitterness or acidity.
 There’s a bit of tannin giving that cheek sucking feeling but not so much that it’s overpowering.
 To me it’s very pleasant.